rafaelmagic/home-assistant-autohotkey/README.md

 In Step 5, we will generate a credential for the Home Assistant API via Autohotkey.

-Or you can generate a crdential manually.
+Or you can generate a credential manually.
 Just got to Windows Credentials tab, select the "Generic Credential" button.

 You’ll see a popup window with these fields.
 In the "Internet Or Network Address" field enter `AHK_HomeAssistantAPI`   , the "User Name" field can be anything random, "Password" field is the generated Home Assistant long-lived access token.
 ```